NBA Street V3

-NBA Street V3 is a basketball video game developed by EA Canada and published by Electronic Arts under the EA Sports BIG label.
-It is the third installment in the NBA Street series, Originally released in February 2005 for the GameCube, PlayStation 2, and Xbox consoles.
-It also received a port to the PlayStation Portable under the name NBA Street Showdown.
-Baron Davis of the New Orleans Hornets is featured on the cover of the game.
+NBA Street V3 is a 2005 basketball video game developed by EA Canada and published by Electronic Arts under the EA Sports BIG label for the GameCube, PlayStation 2, and Xbox.
+It is the third installment in the NBA Street series.
+The game was later ported to the PlayStation Portable under the title NBA Street Showdown.
+Baron Davis of the New Orleans Pelicans is featured on the cover.